top of page

 Do not start presenting your Christian views in a setting where people are not interested in the subject!
 God does not want to shove His word down people's throats!

-You'd be behaving in disgrace; it is not God's ways!!
+If you push your views when there is no interest, you would be behaving in disgrace.
+It is not God’s ways.
 If you say, "just for a little bit; I'm sure I'll convince them".
 You're disobeying Jesus' command, and deepening these people's hell!!

 Also note that God already knows who accepted and who rejected, and went ahead and gave those who rejected, eyes that can't see and ears that can't hear.
 See Calvinist, Presbyterian, Reformed, Biblical? for more on God's foreknowledge.
 But we don't know who's who.
 This is why first we check, then decide to continue or back-off, accordingly.